Paperback review by Alice Farrant

 Jake isn’t even wearing a nappy anymore because it smelt terrible and all the new nappies have gone.
 He had to sit Jake on a towel in his basket and put some toys in with him but he can get out now and crawl all over the place and looking after Jake is getting much too hard.
 And they’re both hungry all the time these days.

 Jake and Leon are then taken into the care of Maureen, a wonderful foster career, but not their mum.
 His mother’s abandonment is complex, a mental instability beyond the understanding of both Leon and the era.
-His brother’s absence is cavernous, an emotional turmoil that seeps from the pages.
+He is separated from Jake, and his brother’s absence is cavernous, an emotional turmoil that seeps from the pages.
 Leon listens from behind closed doors, takes sneaky looks and private papers – never really gathering all the information he needs to put his family back together.

 As the novel progresses Leon is forced to forge his way through a multitude of changes that rock his fragile stability.